pinheiroGroup/Kinbiont.jl/README.md

  Arguments:

-- `data::Matrix{Float64}`: The dataset with the growth curve, where the first row represents times, and the second row represents optical density (OD).
+- `data::Matrix{Float64}`: The dataset with the growth curve, where the first row represents times, and the second row represents the variable to fit (e.g., OD), see [data formatting](#data).
 - `name_well::String`: The name of the well.
 - `label_exp::String`: The label of the experiment.
 - `model::Any`: The ODE model to use.